PufferTeam-ModArchive/ReCreate/README.md

 I'm not a huge fan of this, but it is way simpler then keeping some jars in the repo.

-And for god's sake, don't push your acces tokens.
+And for god's sake, don't push your access tokens.
 GitHub simply won't allow it.